-Demonstrate competence to conduct investigations of broadly defined engineering problems; locate, search and select relevant data from codes, data bases and literature, and design and conduct experiments to provide valid conclusions.
+Demonstrate competence to conduct investigations of specifically defined problems, locate and search relevant codes and catalogues and conduct standard tests and measurements.

-Engagement with the current technological literature of the discipline and awareness of the power of critical thinking.
+• Engagement with the current technological literature of the practice area.

-Range statement: The balance of investigation and experiment should be appropriate to the discipline and the definition of a broadly defined problem.
-Research methodology is to be applied in research or an investigation where the student engages with selected knowledge in the research literature of the discipline.
+Range statement: The balance of investigation and experiment should be appropriate to the subdiscipline.
+Research methodology is to be applied in research or an investigation where the student engages with selected knowledge in the research literature of the subdiscipline.